 Officials reported that the crash happened when the civilians’ car rear-ended the fire truck.
 The crash occurred on March 11th near the exit for Allentown Road at the scene of an earlier crash that happened at approximately 4 a.m.

 The firetruck had been providing barrier protection to another fire truck at the scene of the earlier crash when it was struck.
 Reports indicate that the driver of the vehicle was intoxicated.

 The firefighters and civilians involved in the crash were treated for minor injuries.

 In addition to legal penalties, driving under the influence and receiving a conviction can cause severe and sometimes unforeseeable consequences for individuals personally, professionally and financially.

 Those who drive under the influence put themselves and others in grave danger: it’s important to take all possible safety precautions while driving in order to protect ourselves and our loved ones.
 If you or a loved one have been injured in an accident that was the result of another person’s negligence, always seek medical attention first.
-Then call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free consultation.
+Then call the experienced personal injury attorneys at Alpert Schreyer, LLC for your free case evaluation.
 We will listen to you, review your case, and help you get you the compensation you deserve.